Design Sprints: Building Creative Capacity

 Grand Street BID

 The Grand Street Business Improvement District (BID) is a nonprofit community development organization creating a vibrant commercial district along Grand Street in Brooklyn through advocacy, beautification, and sanitation efforts.
-They’re collaborating with branding and digital designers L&L Studio and ReFrame Architecture to transform a large vacant corner storefront in Brooklyn.
-Their storefront window activation will feature an interactive art project highlighting the East Williamsburg community.
+They collaborated with branding and digital designers L&L Studio, ReFrame Architecture, and artist Sylvia Riveros to transform a large vacant corner storefront in Brooklyn.
+Their storefront window activation features an interactive art project highlighting the East Williamsburg community.

 Francesca Fernandez Bruce